Can Dogs Have Pumpkin Spice?

 However, there are plenty of dog-friendly alternatives that are the perfect ode to pumpkin spice — so your dog can celebrate the best thing about fall with his favorite human.

-The Dodo spoke with a few veterinarians to break down the ingredients in pumpkin spice to find out why it’s so dangerous and how much PS is too much for pups.
+We spoke with a few veterinarians to break down the ingredients in pumpkin spice to find out why it’s so dangerous and how much PS is too much for pups.
 (Plus, we’ve included fun gifts if you want to safely share your love of PS with your BFF.)

 Can dogs have cinnamon?